Nine Waterfalls and Freshwater Swimming Spots to Explore in Tropical North Queensland

 From the carpark, you'll wander 600 metres through lush rainforest before reaching the viewing decks that overlook the falls.
 Here, you can take a few snaps of the incredible view before making your way down to the water peppered with smooth boulders for you to perch on — then it's time to get wet.
 If you're feeling adventurous, have a crack at the natural waterslide in the main pool.
 Or, if you like to take your swimming at a slower pace, there's plenty of space to float about in the rejuvenating water fresh from the mountain.

 HIKE THROUGH AN INCREDIBLE NATIONAL PARK TO CLAMSHELL FALLS

-If you want to get properly warmed up before jumping into fresh rainforest water this summer, take the track through Behana Gorge to discover the impressive swimming spot that is Clamshell Falls.
+If you want to get properly warmed up before jumping into fresh rainforest water, take the track through Behana Gorge to discover the impressive swimming spot that is Clamshell Falls.